corpusculejs/corpuscule/packages/element/README.md

 * `params: ElementDecoratorParams`.
 Object consists of following elements:
   * `extends?: keyof HTMLElementTagNameMap`.
 This parameter allows to create a [Customized Built-In Element](#customized-builtin-element) instead of a regular Custom Element.
+  * `lightDOM: boolean`.
+This parameter allows to create Light DOM instead of Shadow DOM.
+  Basically, all the data `render` returns will be rendered to the element itself (`this` instead of `this.shadowRoot`).

 **Note**: `@element` decorator should go **ON TOP** of all other decorators.
 Otherwise, you could expect strange errors happening.